-Q1 2015 Both the extraordinary shareholder meeting and the bondholder meeting held on 20 January 2015 approved the refinancing proposal (including debt deferrals, debt to equity swaps and a private placement) announced in December 2014.
+- Both the extraordinary shareholder meeting and the bondholder meeting held on 20 January 2015 approved the refinancing proposal (including debt deferrals, debt to equity swaps and a private placement) announced in December 2014.
 In the debt restructuring, the old NOK 310 million bond and the USD 6.2 million debt due to Proseis AG was replaced with a new USD 32 million bond loan, which resulted in Interoil reducing its debt by approximately NOK 120 million (equivalent to USD 16.2 million assuming a USD/NOK conversion rate of 7.40).
-Holders of the old NOK 310 million bonds accepted 65,000,000 new shares in Interoil as part of the settlement of the bond, equivalent to approximately 10 per cent of the shares outstanding after the debt restructuring.
-Following the refinancing approval, a new board of Interoil was elected and subsequently a new management team was appointed with Mr. Alejandro Jotayan as CEO, Mr. Nigel Duxbury as General Manager and Mr. Pablo Arias as CFO.
-Interoil satisfied the required ANH guarantee of USD 7.2 million for the LLA-47 license without posting cash collateral and therefore became fully compliant with the terms of the license.
+Holders of the old NOK 310 million bonds accepted 65,000,000 new shares in Interoil as part of the settlement of the bond, equivalent approximately 10 per cent of the shares outstanding after the debt restructuring. - Following the refinancing approval, a new board of Interoil was elected and subsequently a new management team was appointed with Mr. Alejandro Jotayan as CEO, Mr. Nigel Duxbury as General Manager and Mr. Pablo Arias as CFO. - Interoil satisfied the required ANH guarantee of USD 7.2 million for the LLA-47 license without posting cash collateral and therefore became fully compliant with the terms of the license.
 An additional guarantee of USD 10.5 million for LLA-47 was required by the end of April 2015, and the Company expected the guarantee to be in place within the required time frame.
-In relation to the COR-6 license terms, Interoil continued discussions with ANH regarding the environmental and community issues relating to the block and a solution satisfactory to both parties.
-Q2 2015 into a settlement agreement pursuant to which TOG was due to pay Interoil USD 4.0 million.
-The Company's annual general meeting on 26 June 2015 resolved to approve a reverse split (amalgamation) of the Company's shares.
-The Company's shares had traded below NOK 1 since September 2014.
-In order to ensure adequate pricing and compliance with section 2.4 of the continuing obligations of stock exchange listed companies issued by the Oslo Børs, the Company's shares, each with a nominal value of NOK 0.05, were replaced by 1 new share with a nominal value of NOK 0.5 each.
-In connection with and as part of the reverse split, the Company's annual general meeting resolved to increase the Company's share capital so that the Company's aggregate number of shares prior to the reverse split was divisible by 10.
-The Company's share capital was increased by NOK 0.25 through the issue of 5 new shares, each with a par value of NOK 0.05.
-Andes Energia subscribed for the 5 shares.
-Following completion of the reverse split the Company had a share capital of NOK 32,345,157.50 divided amongst 64,690,315 shares, each with a nominal value of NOK 0.50.
-The obligation to drill 1 well in Altair was extended by 9 months until July 2016.
+In relation to the COR-6 license terms, Interoil continued discussions with ANH regarding the environmental and community issues relating to the block and a solution satisfactory to both parties. - Interoil and Trayectoria Oil & Gas agreed to settle the dispute and entered into a settlement agreement pursuant to which TOG was due to pay Interoil USD 4.0 million.